cloudmesh-book/book-latex-2018/cloud-clusters/chapters/pi-docker.md

 # Docker on a Pi

 Docker is a tool that allows you to deploy applications inside of software containers.
+A container allows a developer to package the application along with dependencies associated with it and put all in a box which is an isolated environment so that the underlying host operating system is completely abstracted from the application running inside the box.

 It is a method of packaging software, to include not only your code, but also other components such as a full file system, system tools, services, and libraries.
 This can be useful for the Raspberry Pi because it allows users to run applications without lot of steps, as long as the application is packaged inside of a Docker image.
 You simply install Docker and run the container.

+Key benefits of Docker include

+* Portability
+* Density
+* Scalability
+* Security

 ## Installation